saramargulies/npdb/journals/ryan_wade.md

 Note: This is only a temporary solution, as the list now has an empty space for the parks without an associated image.
 I plan to make an image (maybe the logo for our website, with "image coming soon") to insert in these places later.

 As a group, we also began implementing the code to use Redux to manage state throughout the project.
 We began with the routes for sign up and authentication.

+7/12
+Brad completed a major step in adding a clickable map on the homepage to link to each state list page.
+We had a blocker in that the module didn't load for everyone when docker rebuilt.
+We had to do a force install, which is something we need to make sure won't cause issues later.
+We'll want to run the docker file on other computers to test if it loads correctly in new environments.

+We had a small blocker with the sign up form we completed yesterday in that I noticed it successfully redirected to the homepage, but did not save the new user to the database.
+We were trying to enter a new user with only username and password.
+When I added the "Full Name" field on the form it matched our backend requirements and worked correctly, saving new users to the database.

+It was another very productive day as we also completed the login page, the basic wishlist page, and the link from the state list page to the individual park details page.
+We have been working together collaboratively taking turns coding.
+When I say we "completed" the pages, I mean we have the basic functionality down and it is working as expected.
+We will work on the aestetics later by going back and adding the frontend styling.